mkohler/cython_swig/README.rst

     function at a time.

     (CLICK) And use DISTUTILS to build your Python extension.
-Even if you don't use it for anything else. distuils actually SCRAPES the Python Makefile to ensure that it uses the right flags to compile extension modules.
+Even if you don't use it for anything else. distutils actually SCRAPES the Python Makefile to ensure that it uses the right flags to compile extension modules.
 Someone wrote that code.
 Use it.